steemit/devportal-tutorials-js/tutorials/05_get_post_details/README.md

 }
 ```

-From this result you have access to everything associated to the post including additional metadata which is a `JSON` string that must be decoded to use.
+From this result, you have access to everything associated with the selected post, including additional metadata which is a `JSON` string that must be decoded to use.

-* id - unique identifier
+* `id` - Unique identifier that is mostly an implementation detail (best to ignore).
+To uniquely identify content, it's best to use `author/permlink`.
-* author - author of the post
+* `author` - The author account name of the content.
-* permlink - permanent link of the post
+* `permlink` - Permanent link of the content, must be unique in the scope of the `author`.
-* category - main category/tag this post belongs to
+* `category` - The main category/tag this content belongs to.
-* parent_author - parent author, in case if content is comment it will be parent post author
+* `parent_author` - Parent author, in case this content is a comment (reply).
-* parent_permlink - parent permanent link, for comment content
+* `parent_permlink` - Parent permanent link, this will be the same as `category` for posts and will contain the `permlink` of the content being replied to in the case of a comment.
-* title - title of the post
+* `title` - Title of the content.
-* body - post content or body
+* `body` - Body of the content.
-* json_metadata - json data that holds extra information about post
+* `json_metadata` - JSON metadata that holds extra information about the content.  **Note:** The format for this field is not guaranteed to be valid JSON.
-* last_update - last updated time of the post
+* `last_update` - The date and time of the last update to this content.
-* created - created time of the post
+* `created` - The date and time this content was created.
-* active - if this post is active or archived
+* `active` - The last time this content was "touched" by voting or reply.
-* last_payout - time of last payout
+* `last_payout` - Time of last payout.
-* depth - depth of the post
+* `depth` - Used to track max nested depth.
-* children - number of comments/children for this post
+* `children` - Used to track the total number of children, grandchildren, etc. ...
-* net_rshares - net reward shares (positive and negative reward sum)
+* `net_rshares` - Reward is proportional to liniar rshares, this is the sum of all votes (positive and negative reward sum)
-* abs_rshares - abs reward shares
+* `abs_rshares` - This was used to track the total absolute weight of votes for the purpose of calculating `cashout_time`.
-* vote_rshares -  vote reward shares
+* `vote_rshares` - Total positive rshares from all votes.
+Used to calculate delta weights.
+Needed to handle vote changing and removal.
-* children_abs_rshares - comments abs reward shares
+* `children_abs_rshares` - This was used to calculate cashout time of a discussion.
-* cashout_time - post reward payout time
+* `cashout_time` - 7 days from the `created` date.
-* max_cashout_time - maximum reward payout time
+* `max_cashout_time` - Unused.
-* total_vote_weight - total weight of votes
+* `total_vote_weight` - The total weight of voting rewards, used to calculate pro-rata share of curation payouts.
-* reward_weight - weight/percent of reward
+* `reward_weight` - Weight/percent of reward.
-* total_payout_value - total paid out amount
+* `total_payout_value` - Tracks the total payout this content has received over time, measured in the debt asset.
-* curator_payout_value - curation paid out amount
+* `curator_payout_value` - Tracks the curator payout this content has received over time, measured in the debt asset.
-* author_rewards - author reward
+* `author_rewards` - Tracks the author payout this content has received over time, measured in the debt asset.
-* net_votes - net positive votes
+* `net_votes` - Net positive votes
-* root_comment - payout amount for root comment of the post
+* `root_comment` - ID of the original content.
-* max_accepted_payout - maximum accepted payout in SBD
+* `max_accepted_payout` - Value of the maximum payout this content will receive.
-* percent_steem_dollars - percentage of the reward in SBD
+* `percent_steem_dollars` - The percent of Steem Dollars to key, unkept amounts will be received as STEEM Power.
-* allow_replies - allow replies to the post
+* `allow_replies` - Allows content to disable replies.
-* allow_votes - allow votes to the post
+* `allow_votes` - Allows content to receive votes.
-* allow_curation_rewards - allow curation reward
+* `allow_curation_rewards` - Allows curators of this content receive rewards.
-* beneficiaries - beneficiary accounts for this post
+* `beneficiaries` - The list of up to 8 beneficiary accounts for this content as well as the percentage of the author reward they will receive in STEEM Power.
-* url - url of the post
+* `url` - The end of the url to this content.
-* root_title - root title of the post
+* `root_title` - Title of the original content (useful in replies).
-* pending_payout_value - pending payout amount
+* `pending_payout_value` - Pending payout amount if 7 days has not yet elapsed.
-* total_pending_payout_value - total pending payout amount
+* `total_pending_payout_value` - Total pending payout amount if 7 days has not yet elapsed.
-* active_votes - voter's list array
+* `active_votes` - The entire voting list array, including upvotes, downvotes, and unvotes; used to calculate `net_votes`.
-* replies - replies (depricated)
+* `replies` - Unused.
-* author_reputation - author's reputation
+* `author_reputation` - Author's reputation.
-* promoted - if post is promoted, its amount
+* `promoted` - If post is promoted, how much has been spent on promotion.
-* body_length - content length
+* `body_length` - Total content length.
-* reblogged_by - users list who reblogged this post
+* `reblogged_by` - Unused.

 ## To run

 *   clone this repo
-*   cd tutorials/01_blog_feed
+*   cd tutorials/05_get_post_details
 *   npm i
 *   npm run start